 The recipe is below, but feel free to tinker with it.
 I served mine with jicama, red bell pepper, and a dollop of guacamole to dip them in.
-Enjoy!
+Enjoy my recipe:

 - Mix a few drops of Extra Virgin Olive oil with a dime-sized portion of Dijon mustard and brush it on top